Martin Trapp

 KTH Royal Institute of Technology

-I am an Assistant Professor in Machine Learning at KTH Royal Institute of Technology in Sweden and a member of the ELLIS society.
+I am an Assistant Professor in Machine Learning at KTH Royal Institute of Technology, WASP fellow, and a member of the ELLIS society.
 Before joining KTH, I was an Academy of Finland postdoctoral researcher at Aalto University working with Arno Solin.
 My research is centred around representing, quantifying, and reducing uncertainties to make machine learning more trustworthy.
 I am particularly interested in efficient and principled approaches for large-scale models such as LLMs & VLMs.

 See biography for more details.